node-red/node-red.github.io/docs/user-guide/context.md

 	flow.set("count", 123);               // the value is stored in memory
-	flow.set("count", 234, "default");    // the value is stored in memory flow.set("count", 345, "memoryOnly"); // the value is stored in a file
+	flow.set("count", 234, "default");    // the value is stored in memory flow.set("count", 345, "memoryOnly"); // the value is stored in memory

-The first line stores '123' in default:count.
+The first line stores '123' in default:count.<br>
-The second line replaces '123' with '234' in default:count.
+The second line replaces '123' with '234' in default:count.<br>
-The third line stores '345' in memoryOnly:count.
+The third line stores '345' in memoryOnly:count.<br>
 If you forget to specify the location in a 'get', you might end up with the wrong value.

 SUGGESTION: If you want have all your context data be persistant, setup your settings.js file with the following: